 Dr Freyja Cox Jensen

 My research interests centre on the intellectual and cultural history of early modern Britain and Europe, especially the reception of the classics, and print culture more widely.
-I am currently working on projects exploring the classical book trade in early modern Europe, and the Stationers' Company in Elizabethan and early Stuart England, as well as projects examining the points at which print and the performance of drama and song intersect.
+I am currently working on projects exploring the classical book trade in early modern Europe, as well as projects examining the points at which print and the performance of drama and song intersect.

 - Early modern intellectual history